RohitAswani/AWS-Solution-Architect-Learning/Day-01-Introduction-to-Cloud-Computing/README.md

 ---

 📌 **Next Steps**:
-In Day-02, we will learn about **AWS Global Infrastructure**: Regions, Availability Zones, and Edge Locations.
+In Day-02, we will set up **IAM users** and understand AWS account security best practices.

 ---